+If the permittee lacks the authority under state or local law to eliminate the source of an illicit discharge when identified/reported, stop responsible parties from willfully or negligently repeating or continuing illicit discharges, and discourage future illicit discharges from occurring; the permittee must notify the other agency that has regulatory authority (e.g., state federal, other MS4 permittee or other local agency) within 72 hours of discovery.

 Priority Areas: The permittee must locate priority areas with a higher likelihood of having illicit discharges, including areas with higher likelihood of illicit connections.
-At a minimum, the priority areas must include areas with a history of past illicit discharges.

-Training: The permittee must train applicable municipal staff to recognize and appropriately respond to illicit discharges observed during typical duties.
+Training: The permittee must train applicable staff to recognize and appropriately respond to illicit discharges observed during typical duties.
 The permittee must identify those who will be likely to make such observations and provide training to those individuals.
 The training must address how suspected illicit discharges will be reported/identified, general information for recognizing and responding to illicit discharges observed during typical duties, information on the sources and types of operations or behaviors that can result in an illicit discharge, and information on the location of priority areas.

-b.
 Recordkeeping: The permittee must maintain the following records for activities to meet the requirements of Part I.E.2 and Part I.K.2:

 Storm Sewer System Map: The current map.

-Regulatory Mechanism: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Regulatory Mechanism: The applicable policies, contracts, codes, resolutions, ordinances, specifications, operating procedures, and other documents used to meet the permit requirements.

-Regulatory Mechanism Exemptions: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Regulatory Mechanism Exemptions: The applicable policies, contracts, codes, resolutions, ordinances, specifications, operating procedures, and other documents used to meet the permit requirements.

 Tracing an Illicit Discharge: